mrgtm23/Sign-Language-Detection/README.md

 ## Contact

-For any questions or inquiries, feel free to contact me at avhishe.adhikary11@gmail.com.
+For any questions or inquiries, feel free to contact me.